shakibamoshiri/cecho/README.md

 ### cecho
-or colorize echo is a simple `C` Language code that allow you seeing the output of [ANSI COLOR CPDE]().
+Or colorize echo, is a simple `C` Language code that allows you seeing the output of [ANSI COLOR CPDE](https://en.wikipedia.org/wiki/ANSI_escape_code).

-The only thing you need is just the `gcc` compile to compile the code and then use it.
+The only thing you need is just the `gcc` compiler to compile the code and then use it.
 Or simply you can use `make` command:
 Of course first: `git clone https://github.com/k-five/cecho.git`

-end then:
+and then:

 ```
 cd cecho